Blog Details

 Prepayment and Its Effects on Loan Tenure and Interest

 Prepayment allows you to pay off part of your home loan before the due date.
 This can significantly decrease the loan tenure and the total interest paid over time.
 By reducing the principal amount, prepayments lower the interest amount you owe, leading to substantial long-term savings.
 However, it's essential to consider any prepayment penalties that might apply.
 Some lenders charge a fee for early payments, so it's crucial to read the loan agreement carefully.
-Despite potential fees, the overall benefits of reducing your loan burden often outweigh the costs.
+Despite potential fees, the overall benefits of reducing your loan balance often outweigh the costs.

 Additional Costs to Consider When Calculating Home Loan Affordability